 Why Sugar Is Bad For Your Skin: A Deeper Dive Let’s start with the basics.
 When you ingest sugar or high-glycemic foods that rapidly convert to sugar — whether it’s in the form of an apple or a piece of cake — your body breaks down these carbohydrates into glucose.
 This action raises your insulin levels.
 Simple carbohydrates, like refined sugar, white bread, and soda, cause your insulin levels to spike, leading to inflammation throughout the body.

-Inflammation produces enzymes that break down collagen and elastin, resulting in sagging skin and wrinkles.
-Digested sugar permanently attaches to the collagen in your skin through a process known as glycation.
-Aside from increasing the effects of aging, glycation can also exacerbate skin conditions like acne and rosacea.
+Inflammation, in turn, produces enzymes that break down collagen and elastin, which are vital proteins that keep the skin firm and elastic.
+The result?
+Sagging skin and wrinkles.
+Moreover, digested sugar permanently binds to the collagen in your skin through a process known as glycation.
+This not only accelerates the aging process but can also worsen skin conditions like acne and rosacea.

 Avoid the Sugar Sag